Deepak42074/vsdsram_sky130/README.md

 ![](https://github.com/Deepak42074/VSD_SRAM/blob/main/SimulationWaveforms/Prelayout/Readsnm.png)

- On drawing the square of largest size we get: Read SNM = 0.42V
+ On drawing the square of largest size between two curves we get: Read SNM = min(SNMH,SNML) 0.42V

 **3. Write SNM**

-The minimum voltage required to feed new value into the sram cell is kown as write margin.
+The minimum voltage required to feed new value into the sram cell is known as write margin.

 **Circuit Diagram :**